Skip to main content

 A general nationwide curfew imposed between 8pm and 4am (Yangon 10pm to 4am) remains in place until further notice.
 There is a ban in effect at all times against gatherings of more than 5 people in public spaces.
 Political tension and unrest is widespread since the military takeover with regular large demonstrations against the military rule being held by protestors.
 This has seen a significant increase in the level of violence with many deaths, injuries and arrests.
 There are reports of significant military movements in several regions of the country.
 Conflict can escalate quickly.
 Citizens should continue to monitor local media closely.

 The military regularly shuts down access to various internet platforms and reports of disruptions to wider internet, phone networks and ATMs are frequent and widespread across the country.
-A number of areas in Myanmar are currently under a state of martial law, whilst others have curfews and ‘Stay at Home’ orders in place.
+A number of areas in Myanmar are currently under a state of martial law.
 Citizens should ensure they are fully aware of local rules and restrictions.
-The majority of townships in Yangon are currently under a ‘Stay at Home’ order as are many other areas.
-You should confirm with the local ward administrator if you are unsure whether an area is subject to a ‘Stay at Home’ order.
-Anyone wishing to travel to or from an area subject to a ‘Stay at Home’ order may need to contact the relevant local authorities to confirm the requirements for travel.

 There are several active conflicts between armed groups and security forces following the military takeover.
 There is increased usage of explosive devices with daily occurrences of incidents now occurring.
 Citizens are reminded to take extra precautions and care, as the threat of being accidentally injured in one of these incidents is possible.